 With school exams cancelled, it looks like your UCAT performance could be even more important this year, as it could be the only thing that sets you apart from other candidates.

 You’ll need to take the UCAT if you’re applying to a UK UCAT university.
 It’s not possible to exempt yourself from the test, which means that if it’s a requirement for your chosen Medical School(s), you’ll have to sit it.

-You can only take the exam once per application cycle.
+It’s important to know that you can only take the UCAT once per application cycle.

 The UCAT is a two-hour, computerised test.
 You’ll take it at a designated testing centre.

 The exam consists of five sections.
 These must be attempted in the order presented.

 In combination, these UCAT sections are designed to assess different skills required by Doctors.
 These include problem-solving, communication, numerical skills, spatial awareness, integrity, empathy and teamwork.